microsoft/vscode-docs/docs/java/java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, you can enable the TestNG via [just a few clicks](#enabling-testing-and-adding-test-framework-jars-to-your-project) or manually download the following JARs and add them to the project classpath (via setting `java.project.referencedLibraries`, check [Dependency management](/docs/java/java-project.md#dependency-management) for more information):
+If your project does not use any build tools, you can enable TestNG via the [Testing Explorer](#enable-testing-and-adding-test-framework-jars-to-your-project) or by manually downloading the following JARs and adding them to the project classpath (via setting `java.project.referencedLibraries`, check [Dependency management](/docs/java/java-project.md#dependency-management) for more information):

 - [testng.jar](https://search.maven.org/search?q=g:org.testng%20AND%20a:testng)
 - [jcommander.jar](https://search.maven.org/search?q=g:com.beust%20AND%20a:jcommander)